History of Svalbard: Jurisdiction

-After significant political debate, a proposal to establish Svalbard as a dependency and administrate it from Tromsø was rejected.
-Instead the Svalbard Act specified that the islands would be administrated by the Governor of Svalbard and was considered "part of the Kingdom of Norway", although not regarded as a county.
+After significant political debate, a proposal to establish Svalbard as a dependency and administer it from Tromsø was rejected.
+Instead the Svalbard Act specified that the islands would be administered by the Governor of Svalbard and was considered "part of the Kingdom of Norway", although not regarded as a county.
 The islands had until then been known as the Spitsbergen Archipelago, and it was at this time the term Svalbard was introduced.
 The legislation took effect on 14 August 1925.
 A mining code was passed in 1925 and by 1927 all mining claims, some of which conflicted, were resolved.
 All unclaimed land was taken over by the Norwegian Government.
 Although the Soviet Union was initially skeptical to the treaty, they were willing to trade a signing of it in exchange for a Norwegian recognition of the Soviet regime.

 During the 1920s, mining fell into an economic slump, with several of the mining communities being closed.
 By the 1930s, only Store Norske and the Soviet state-owned Arktikugol were left.
 This led to more large-scale production, but left the archipelago with only two geopolitical interests, which led to a bilateralization of politics.
 Because both the Governor and the Commissioner of Mining only had a single person, which was stationed on the mainland during the winter, there was little Norwegian control over the Soviet communities.
 Pre-war coal production peaked at 786000 t in 1936, 57 percent of which was from Norwegian mines, and at which time the archipelago had a population of 1,900.
-The 1930s also saw a limited cod fishery from Ny-Ålesund and a limited tourism with a scheduled ship service to the mainland.
+The 1930s also saw a limited cod fishery from Ny-Ålesund and a limited tourism industry with a scheduled ship service to the mainland.